Dahil sa Pag-ibig (2012 TV series): Production

 The concept was visualized around September 2011.
 In a press conference held by ABS-CBN, they announced that an upcoming television drama, with a working title of Padre de Pamilya will be part of ABS-CBN's programs on the first quarter of 2012.
 They announced that the two leads will be Piolo Pascual and Jericho Rosales, and that Pascual's character is a priest.
 Other supporting actors that was revealed were Christopher de Leon, Maricar Reyes, Rafael Rosell, and Denise Laurel.
 This is Rafael last ABS CBN show before moving to GMA Network in that year.
 In November 2011, some scenes were filmed in Rome, Italy for Pascual's priest scenes in Vatican City.
 On January 25, 2012, ABS-CBN then launched the television series as Nang Dahil Sa Pag-Ibig with another actress added, Cristine Reyes.
 It is helmed by the directors of the critically acclaimed television drama, Minsan Lang Kita Iibigin, Darnel Villaflor and Avel Sunpongco.

 Promotion

-A special teaser for the trailer was released on February 22, 2012 stating that the series is now titled Dahil Sa Pag-Ibig.
+A special teaser for the trailer was released on February 22, 2012 stating that the series is now titled Dahil sa Pag-Ibig.
 The full trailer was released on February 27, 2012 during the ABS-CBN television drama, Budoy.
-The series' premiere will be March 12, 2012.
+The series' premiered on March 12, 2012.